dataforxyz/pi-observational-memory/docs/how-it-works.md

 Shows:

-- active/dropped observation counts;
-- reflection count;
-- visible projection size;
-- visible-vs-full drift;
+- recorded/dropped/visible observation counts, with plain `+N` / `-N` visible-vs-full drift suffixes when drift exists;
+- recorded/visible reflection counts, with a plain `+N` drift suffix when full memory has extra reflections;
 - next observation/reflection/drop/compaction token progress;
+- observation pool pressure against `observationsPoolMaxTokens`;
-- full-fold pool pressure;
+- reflection pool token total;
 - passive mode;
 - worker in-flight flags;
 - last observer and reflect/drop errors.

 ### `/om-view`

-Default mode shows visible memory and copies the rendered memory text to the clipboard when supported by the host environment.
+Default mode shows visible memory and attempts to copy the rendered memory text to the clipboard.
+If no V3 compaction has happened yet, visible memory can be empty because nothing has been folded into `om.folded` details; use `/om-view full` to inspect recorded branch memory before the first compaction.

+Clipboard copy uses platform clipboard commands (`pbcopy`, `clip`, `wl-copy`, `xclip`, `xsel`, or `termux-clipboard-set`).
+If copying succeeds, Pi shows `Copied /om-view output to clipboard.` If copying fails, the command still prints the memory view and shows a warning.
+The clipboard text is only the rendered memory content; it does not include the success/failure line.

 ### `/om-view full`

-Shows full V3 ledger truth at branch tip and copies the rendered memory text to the clipboard when supported by the host environment.
+Shows full V3 ledger truth at branch tip and attempts to copy the rendered memory text to the clipboard using the same success/failure behavior as default `/om-view`.

 ## Recall flow